PrachetShah/Springboot-Advanced-JPA-FCC/README.md

 - Methods annotated with the `@AfterEach` OR `@After` annotation are run after each test.
 - You can initialise data in BeforeEach and delete it in AfterEach as a good practise
 - `@BeforeAll` and `@AfterAll` are run before all methods of class are executed and and after all methods complete executing
+- If you're certain that the tests don't make any changes to those conditions, you can use `beforeAll` (which will run once).
+If the tests do make changes to those conditions, then you would need to use `beforeEach`, which will run before every test, so it can reset the conditions for the next one.

 Perform Tests: